 Add the flour, baking soda, and salt, gently mixing them together before stirring into the butter mixture.
 Mix by hand until just combined.

-Fold in chocolate chips, pretzels, chips, and toffee pieces.
+Fold in baking chips, pretzels, chips, and toffee pieces.

 Using a cookie scoop or spoon, drop rounded heaping tablespoons (#40 cookie scoop) of dough onto prepared baking sheets, spacing them about 2 inches apart.
 If desired, sprinkle with flaky sea salt.